quiver-team/torch-quiver/README.md

 ## Library Highlights

-If you are a GNN researcher or you are a `PyG`'s or `DGL`'s user and you are suffering from consuming too much time on graph sampling and feature collection when training your GNN models, ere are some reasons to try out Quiver for your GNN training.
+If you are a GNN researcher or you are a `PyG`'s or `DGL`'s user and you are suffering from consuming too much time on graph sampling and feature collection when training your GNN models, then here are some reasons to try out Quiver for your GNN model trainning.

-* **Really Easy-to-use and unified API**:
+* **Easy-to-use and unified API**:
-  All it takes is 5-10 lines of code to integrate Quiver into your training pipepline, whether you are using `PyG` or `DGL` (see the next section for a [quick tour](#quick-tour-for-new-users)).
+Integrate Quiver into your training pipeline in `PyG` or `DGL` is just a matter of several lines of code change.
+We've also implemented IPC mechanism which makes it also a piece of cake to use Quiver to speedup your multi-gpu GNN model training (see the next section for a [quick tour](#quick-tour-for-new-users)).

-* **Impressed performance and scalibility**: Graph sampling and feature collection often consume much of training time in GNN thus cause low utilization of GPU resources.
-What's even worse is that sample and feature collection with CPU have severe scalability problem because of limited CPU resources.
-Quiver tackles these two problem and achieve much better performance and scales much better.
+* **Greate performance and scalibility**: Using CPU to do graph sample and feature collection not only leads to poor performance, but also leads to poor scalability because of CPU contention.
+Quiver, however, can achieve much better scalability and can even achieve `super linear scalibility` on machines equipped with NVLink.

 ## Quick Tour for New Users

-In this quick tour, we highlight the ease of creating and training a GNN model with only a few lines of code change.
+In this quick tour, we highlight the ease of integrating Quiver into your training pipeline with only a few lines of code change.

 ### A simple example